Selective reduction: Medical use

 TRAP syndrome.
 On the left, an acardiac twin which lacks both a heart and head.
 On the right, the "pump twin" which supplies the acardiac twin with blood.
 A selective termination of the acardiac twin reduces the risk of death of the pump twin.

 Selective reduction is used when a mother is carrying an unsafe or undesirable number of fetuses in a multiple pregnancy, which are common in medically assisted pregnancies.
 The result is a reduction in the number of fetuses to a number that is more safe for the mother and the remaining fetuses or more compatible with socio-economic constraints on the caregivers.
 It is also used in cases of multiple pregnancy where at least one of the fetuses is implanted outside the uterus to preserve the life of the mother and the fetus in the uterus, and when one or more of the fetuses has a serious and incurable disease.
-One example of is TRAP syndrome, where one fetus lacks a heart; the second twin, termed a "pump" twin therefore supplies the second twin with blood, leading to heart failure and death in the second twin in 50-75% of cases if the acardiac twin is not terminated.
+One example of is TRAP syndrome, where one fetus lacks a heart; the second twin, termed a "pump" twin therefore supplies the first twin with blood, leading to heart failure and death in the second twin in 50-75% of cases if the acardiac twin is not terminated.

 While the data is weak, due to the small sizes of studies and the lack of randomized controlled trials, as of 2017 it appeared that when short term perinatal outcomes in multiple pregnancies reduced to twins are compared to those of non-reduced triplets, there were fewer deaths among the babies born to mothers who underwent reduction, the twins were born later and were less likely to be premature, and had higher birthweight.
 As of 2017, longterm outcomes were not well understood.
 A 2015 Cochrane review found no randomized clinical trials to evaluate.